Channelled Heath flowers

 A fine-textured large shrub, covered with rose-pink bell flowers in fall and winter; green needle-like foliage; tolerates poor soils; great for massing in the garden; best in organic highly acidic soil, full sun and absolutely no standing water

 Channelled Heath is covered in stunning clusters of rose bell-shaped flowers with pink overtones and brown anthers at the ends of the branches from late fall to late winter.
-It has dark green foliage which emerges chartreuse in spring.
+It has dark green evergreen foliage which emerges chartreuse in spring.
 The tiny needles remain dark green throughout the winter.
-The fruit is not ornamentally significant.

 Channelled Heath is a multi-stemmed evergreen shrub with an upright spreading habit of growth.
 It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.